nvsriram/RDMS/README.md

 # RDMS
 <strong>Robot Database Management System </strong>created using datafile handling in C++.
 <p>This will work on <i>any</i> C++ IDE.
 Just copy the code, compile and run!<br>
-The program asks for user input and allows you to enter data of as many records as per user's requirement and lets you fill in details of the robot(s).
+The program asks for user input and allows user to enter data of as many records as per user's requirement and lets the user fill in details of the robot(s).
-Then it leads you to a menu which allows you to: </p>
+Then it leads user to a menu which allows you to: </p>
   <ol>
     <li>Add records</li>
     <li> Modify existing records</li>